Rodrigo Roa Duterte

 NO SPECIFIC YEAR

-90% of the total 42,044 barangays nationwide have established their Anti-Violence Against Women (VAW) Desks.
+90% of the 42,044 barangays nationwide have established their Anti-Violence Against Women (VAW) Desks.
 The Magna Carta of Women mandated all barangays to establish VAW Desks which shall respond to VAW cases in their communities.
 8

-Integration of disaster risk reduction and management on national policies, laws and plans with gender issues.
-Hence, women-friendly spaces were established to ensure protection and security of women in times of disaster, calamities and other crisis situations.
-One concrete example was the safe spaces set up for women and children in the evacuation centers in Iligan who were affected by the Marawi City crisis.
+Integration of disaster risk reduction and management on national policies, laws, and plans with gender issues.
+Hence, women-friendly spaces were established to ensure the protection and security of women in times of disaster, calamities, and other crises.
+One concrete example was the safe spaces for women and children in the evacuation centers in Iligan who were affected by the Marawi City crisis.

 1 Philippine Commission on Women.
 (2016) “PCW convenes 1st Gender and Development Resource Pool Assembly.”
 Retrieved here July 2019.

 2 Philippine Commission on Women.
 (2016) “PH maintains ranks as 7th worldwide, 1st in Asia in closing gender gap.”
 Retrieved here on July 2019.